 Statement of Purpose

-Here is the Statement of Purpose that I wrote as part of my grad school application to The Pennsylvania State University, where I will begin a dual-degree PhD in French and Women’s Studies this fall: I. Concentration One crucial take-away that I gained from my college experience is that my strengths and skills cannot be …
+(written March 2019)Here is the Statement of Purpose that I wrote as part of my grad school application to The Pennsylvania State University, where I will begin a dual-degree PhD in French and Women’s Studies in Fall 2019: I. Concentration One crucial take-away that I gained from my college experience is that my strengths and …

 RePost: The motherland that was never mine